-This is a design grant that will reduce the spread of aquatic invasive species (AIS).
+Awarded in 2018, this design grant will reduce the spread of aquatic invasive species (AIS).
 Spread of AIS is often well underway, and practically impossible to contain, by the time the Great Lakes region becomes aware of it.
 One promising, underutilized AIS management tool is environmental DNA, or eDNA.

 EDNA is the identification of an organism by finding its genetic material in the environment without any obvious signs of the organism being present.

-What does it mean when a signal is detected?
 Currently the presence of eDNA may or may not signal the presence of live organisms, in real time or in the past, depending on how long that eDNA persists in the environment.
 For eDNA to have relevance as a management tool, an understanding of how recently a specimen may have been alive is critical.